Cooper's hawk: Interspecific predatory relationships

 The ecology of Cooper's hawks has also been studied in contrast to other diurnal raptors as well.
 In the raptor guild within southern Michigan, the overall food breadth and size was studied against red-tailed hawks, red-shouldered hawks and American kestrels.
-Here, although the food niche breadth (mean number of prey species per study site) of the Cooper's was relatively low at 1.79, the Cooper's hawk had the largest mean prey sizes at 67.4 g, which was considerably higher than even the much larger red-tailed hawk (mean prey mass of 43.4 g).Jaksić, F. M., & Braker, H. E. (1983).
+Here, although the food niche breadth (mean number of prey species per study site) of Cooper's was relatively low at 1.79, Cooper's hawk had the largest mean prey sizes at 67.4 g, which was considerably higher than even the much larger red-tailed hawk (mean prey mass of 43.4 g).Jaksić, F. M., & Braker, H. E. (1983).
 Food-niche relationships and guild structure of diurnal birds of prey: competition versus opportunism.
 Canadian Journal of Zoology, 61(10), 2230–2241.
-In southern Wisconsin, the food niche breadth was rather higher for the Cooper's at 6.9 and the mean prey mass, at 109.9 g, was second only to the red-tailed hawk's.
+In southern Wisconsin, the food niche breadth was rather higher for Cooper's at 6.9 and the mean prey mass, at 109.9 g, was second only to the red-tailed hawk's.
 In the Wisconsin data, the red-shouldered, the broad-winged and rough-legged hawks (Buteo lagopus) as well as the northern harrier, peregrine falcon (Falco peregrinus) and the American kestrel all had lower mean prey masses.
 Much farther south in Durango, Mexico, while there was overlap in the class of prey selected by Cooper's hawks with the other studied raptor species, American kestrels, red-tailed and zone-tailed hawks (Buteo albonotatus), there was minimal overlap in which prey species were usually selected, especially given the difference in habitat usage.
 Furthermore, in Durango, while Cooper's and the Buteo hawks all took appreciable numbers of adult cotton rats, kestrels selected only young cotton rats.
 In a study in western Maryland, Cooper's hawks used more mature woodland with a more developed understory and more extensive ground cover than the other woodland nesting hawks, the broad-winged and red-shouldered hawks.
-While red-tailed hawks nested fairly high in the Maryland data in isolated pines somewhat out of the interior forest, the Cooper's nests were at similar height in forest and slightly higher than those of red-shouldered hawks and much higher than those of broad-winged hawks.
+While red-tailed hawks nested fairly high in the Maryland data in isolated pines somewhat out of the interior forest, Cooper's nests were at similar height in forest and slightly higher than those of red-shouldered hawks and much higher than those of broad-winged hawks.
 In what was probably a case of defense of their hunting ground, a female Cooper's hawk was recorded to attack and drive off (without physical contact) a larger peregrine falcon from a perch during winter in Ontario.